 In 2009 I read a statistic that nearly one million people had paid to have a DNA test either to help or supplement their traditional genealogy research or to uncover their deep ancestral origins.
 In the intervening years, many more businesses have set up to offer a full range of DNA testing options, and some of the biggest commercial suppliers of genealogical databases have introduced their own genetic services, typically offering autosomal testing.

-By the beginning of 2018, Ancestry claimed its database held dna tests from more than 6 million individuals, while MyHeritage's, which launched only a little over a year before, in November 2016, had more than 1 million.
+In April 2018, nearly six years after launching its DNA autosomal test, Ancestry reported that its database held dna tests from almost 10 million individuals.
+MyHeritage DNA, which launched only in November 2016, had more than 1 million at the beginning of 2018.
 I don't know how many tests have been carried out by FamilyTreeDNA, a company with a much wider range of products available, and I know next to nothing about 23 and Me, which seems better recognised in the USA than in Ireland and Europe.

 The Y-DNA test looks at markers on the Y-chromosone which is passed down, virtually unchanged, from father to son (women don't have a y-chromosone).